internap/python-config-probe/README.md

 - **patterns**

     A list of file paths containing (or not) placeholders "(\*)" o find where the configuration files are located.
+    The patterns definition order defines which keys has the priority, the last one being the most relevant.

     Each placeholder in the path will result in a namespace in the resulting config.
 So let's say you have a pattern